 Why Make the Change from a Biology to Nursing?

 After making the transition from a BS in biology to a BSN in nursing, you’ll be on track for a fulfilling career.
 Concordia's ABSN will provide you with leadership and management skills in organization, communication and advocacy — making you an ideal candidate for many more career opportunities both inside and outside of the hospital setting.

 A few of your many career options include:

 - Neonatal Intensive Care Nurse: Work with premature and sick infants born with a variety of problems, including congenital disabilities, infection and complications of prematurity.

-- Medical-Surgical Nurse: Provide pre- and post-operative teaching, care for patients in the recovery room, and monitor patients on the surgical floor for postoperative complications.
+- Medical-Surgical Nurse: Provide pre- and post-operative teaching, care for patients in the recovery room, and monitor patients on the surgical floor for complications.

 - Quality Improvement Coordinator: Work with hospital/clinic healthcare executives to develop, maintain and implement health plans to achieve goals.

 - Forensic Nurse: Investigate sexual and physical assault crimes as well as accidental deaths.
 You will review cases of elder, domestic and child abuse and oftentimes work in the court system.